Talk to sales Contact Login English

 • Social Media Promotion: Consider investing in social media advertising and promotions, with costs dependent on your campaign objectives and platforms used.

-• Merchandise and Promotional Materials: Creating branded merchandise such as apparel, glassware, and promotional materials may cost from a few hundred to a few thousand dollars.
+• Merchandise and Promotional Materials: Creating branded restaurant merchandise such as apparel, glassware, and promotional materials may cost from a few hundred to a few thousand dollars.

 • Events and Sponsorships: Participating in or sponsoring events and festivals can be a significant expense, so budget accordingly.